SMControl/SM_Firebird_Installer/README.md

 **Public Repository**

-The SM Firebird Installer automates the installation process for Firebird 4.0.1 on Windows 32-bit systems with specific criteria required by SM.
+The SM Firebird Installer automates the installation process for Firebird 4.0.1 32 bit on Windows with specific criteria required by SM.

 It includes scripted configuration settings and requires no user interaction.